Linear Causal Representation Learning by Topological Ordering, Pruning, and Disentanglement: Discussion

-In this paper, we present a new linear CRL algorithm under weaker assumptions, called \texttt{CREATOR}.
+In this paper, we present a new linear CRL algorithm, called \texttt{CREATOR}, that achieves the same identification guarantee as in \citet{jin2024learning}, but under weaker assumptions.
 By conducting numerical experiments, the algorithm demonstrates competitive performance in various settings.
 We also apply \texttt{CREATOR} to uncover the latent causal mechanism of LLMs in a simplified setup, as a proof-of-concept of its potential value for the AI community.

 There are several promising future directions.
-First, it is important to extend our algorithm to nonlinear settings \citep{varici2024general}.
+First, it is important, yet nontrivial, to extend our algorithm to nonlinear settings \citep{varici2024general}.
+In our algorithm, an important part of the topological ordering subroutine is to find an $\alpha \in \mathbb{R}^p$ such that $\alpha^\top x^{(k)}$ is an exogenous noise component and finding such $\alpha$ relies on the Darmois--Skitovitch theorem which states that if two linear forms of independent non-Gaussian random variables are independent, then all the variables with non-zero coefficients in both forms must be normally distributed.
+One viable approach involves considering a nonlinear additive noise structural causal model (SCM) with a linear mixing function.
+Under this setup, the latent variable corresponding to the root node can be linearly mapped from the observed data.
+Following a similar procedure, we could sequentially remove the causal influence of the root node variable on other components of ${y}^{(k)}$ and iteratively repeat this process.

 In \citet{rajendran2024causal}, the problem of recovering latent causal structures is relaxed to recovering latent concepts, which leads to the possibility of requiring much fewer environments, as datasets can be quite costly to collect in many applications.
-This could be an interesting direction to explore and understand to what extent our algorithm \texttt{CREATOR} can also be used to recover ``latent concepts''.
-Finally, it is also of interest to develop CRL algorithms that can handle dynamical data and multimodal data, as considered in several recent work on CRL \citep{zhang2024causal, song2024causal, sun2025causal}.
+It could be an interesting direction to explore and understand to what extent our algorithm \texttt{CREATOR} can also be used to recover ``latent concepts'' or even ``causal abstraction'' \citep{geiger2024finding, geiger2025causal}.